googanhiem/uk-train-departure-display/README.md

 **A replica, near real-time, miniature UK railway station train departure sign based upon a Raspberry Pi Zero and 256x64 SPI OLED display(s).
 Uses the publicly available [OpenLDBWS API by National Rail Enquiries](https://www.nationalrail.co.uk/).**

-This version worked better on docker (sans balena), only support one display.
-Edit the src/config.py with your api code and station info.
+This version is designed to work better on docker (without balena), though it only has support for one display.
+It requires more hands on editing to work, so you should be familiar with Docker and a little bit of python to make this work.

 ***commands below do not work yet***